-As midwives we are trained to provide personal primary healthcare to you from your first period to menopause and beyond, including prenatal care, labor, delivery, and postpartum care, gynecological exams, newborn care, assistance with family planning decisions, preconception care, menopausal management, and counseling in health maintenance and disease prevention.
+Midwives are trained to provide personal primary healthcare to you from your first period to menopause and beyond, including prenatal care, labor, delivery, and postpartum care, gynecological exams, newborn care, assistance with family planning decisions, preconception care, menopausal management, and counseling in health maintenance and disease prevention.

 Midwives practice a holistic approach to pregnancy, birth, and health care.
 We focus on the promotion of health and the development of individual responsibility.
 Midwifery is a collaborative practice between you and your midwife.
-We take time to listen to you, we honor and respect the wisdom, dignity, and sacredness of pregnancy and birth, and we support you in the process of making decisions for your birth and baby.
+I take time to listen to you, honor and respect the wisdom, dignity, and sacredness of pregnancy and birth, and support you in the process of making decisions for your birth and baby.

-“In all cultures, the midwife’s place is on the threshold of life, where intense human emotions, fear, hope, longing, triumph, and incredible physical power-enable a new human being to emerge.
+“In all cultures, the midwife’s place is on the threshold of life, where intense human emotions, fear, hope, longing, triumph, and incredible physical power enable a new human being to emerge.
 Her vocation is unique.”

 ~ Sheila Kitzinger